MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-dropbox-to-microsoft-cloud-app-security.md

 8. Make sure the connection succeeded by clicking **Test API**.

      Testing may take a couple of minutes.
-After receiving a success notice, click **Close**.
+After you receive a success notice, click **Close**.

-After connecting Dropbox, you will receive events for 60 days prior to connection.
+After connecting Dropbox, you'll receive events for 60 days prior to connection.

 > [!NOTE]
 > Any Dropbox events for adding a file are displayed in Cloud App Security as Upload file to align to all other apps connected to Cloud App Security.

-## See Also
+## Next steps
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)

 [Premier customers can also choose Cloud App Security directly from the Premier Portal.](https://premier.microsoft.com/)